This question is about Construction Production Tracking, Pull Planning and Construction Safety Statistics [INFOGRAPHIC].

 How to Do a Change Order

-The change order process begins with identifying the need for a modification, followed by discussions between the contractor and client to define the scope of the change.
+The change order process begins with identifying the need for a modification, often triggered by updated construction drawings, revised specifications, or newly discovered site conditions.

 The contractor then prepares a detailed proposal, including cost estimates and schedule adjustments.